Basketball: UNT guard Roosevelt Smart suspended indefinitely

 The officer observed signs of intoxication, including the strong odor of alcohol, and performed sobriety tests, according to Jones.
 The officer determined that Smart was intoxicated and transported him to Denton City Jail without incident, Jones said.

-Smart was arrested just after 2 a.m., according to Denton Jail records.
+Smart, 23, was arrested just after 2 a.m. on a charge of driving while intoxicated, according to Denton jail records.
 He was booked at 2:07 a.m., Jones said.

-Smart posted $1,500 bond and was released from Denton City Jail on Wednesday afternoon, Jones said.
+Smart posted $1,500 bail and was released from the jail Wednesday afternoon, Jones said.

 The senior guard is one of UNT's top players and averaged 10.7 points per game last season.